Use space to open navigation items

 Primary Service Authorisation (PSA)

-A primary service authorisation can be obtained from L&GNSW to allow alcohol to be sold without accommodation or a meal. (in a public restaurant).
+A primary service authorisation can be obtained from L&GNSW to allow alcohol to be sold without accommodation or a meal.

 This can be obtained as part of a licence application for a new accommodation-premises or as an additional trading entitlement for an existing accommodation-premises.